Victoria (state): Regions

-Victoria is divided into distinct geographic regions, most commonly for the purposes of economic development, while others for land management (e.g. agriculture or conservation) and for censusing (such as statistical or meteorological) or electoral purposes.
-Many regions have similar names and extents according to the different regionalisations, and the boundaries of regions can overlap even in popular usage.
+Victoria is divided into distinct geographic regions, most commonly for the purposes of economic development, while others for land management (agriculture or conservation) and for censusing (statistical or meteorological) or electoral purposes.
+The most commonly used regions are those created by the state government for the purposes of economic development.

 In addition to Greater Melbourne, the Victoria State Government has divided Victoria into five regions covering all parts of the state.
 The five regional Victoria divisions are: